-Adjective Agreement in Spanish
+Adjective Agreement And Placement in Spanish

 First of all, an adjective is a word that describes a noun by stating a characteristic, quality, etc. about it.
 Adjectives in Spanish generally go after the noun, which is the opposite in English.
 For example: camisa roja (literally shirt red) means red shirt in English.